 And while SEO is one of the best tools you can use to reach the right people, getting your business seen online is only half the battle.

 To truly stand out from the crowd and make an impact online, you need to connect with your dream customers, tell them your unique story and get them to know, like and trust you.
 Why should they choose you over your competitors?

 It all comes down to your branding.
-Which is why I’ve invited brand strategist, Darby Lyndon, to share her top tips for creating a brand that’ll cut through the noise and get your biz seen *and* loved in 2023.
+This is why I’ve invited brand strategist, Darby Lyndon, to share her top tips for creating a brand that’ll cut through the noise and get your biz seen *and* loved in 2023.

 When many small business owners hear the word ‘branding’ they immediately think of logos and colour palettes, but branding these days is so much more than a symbol.